davidmoten/functional-jpa/README.md

 Query iterators
 ------------------

-The class `com.github.davidmoten.fjpa.Iterators` has fluent style methods that perform lazy iteration of the result set of a query.
+*Rich* versions of `EntityManager.createQuery` method have fluent style and enable lazy iteration of the result set of a query (which uses setFirst and setMaxResults for paging under the covers).

+To get a rich version of an EntityManagerFactory:

+    RichEntityManagerFactory emf = EntityManagers.enrich(normalEmf);

 Given this jpa class: